A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Introduction

+Recent progress in LIC has largely been driven by the design of stronger nonlinear transforms.
+As illustrated in Fig.~\ref{fig:0}, existing approaches can be broadly grouped into four categories: (a) CNN-based methods, (b) Transformer-based methods, (c) hybrid CNN--Transformer methods, and (d) vision state space model (SSM)-based methods.
+CNN-based methods, such as the non-local attention network of Chen et al.~\cite{chen2021nonlocal}, are effective at capturing local structures while incorporating limited long-range interactions.
+Transformer-based methods, represented by the Swin-Transformer-based framework of Zhu et al.~\cite{zhu2022transformerbased}, introduce window-based self-attention to model broader contextual dependencies.
+Hybrid CNN--Transformer methods further combine the strengths of local convolution and global attention, as in the mixed-block design of Liu et al.~\cite{liu2023learned}.
+More recently, vision SSM-based methods, such as MambaVC~\cite{qin2024mambavc} and MambaIC~\cite{zeng2025mambaic}, have shown that state space models can provide effective long-range modeling with linear complexity.

-Despite these advances, the aforementioned network designs still exhibit several limitations when applied to LIC.
-Transformer architectures, although effective at capturing non-local interactions, suffer from quadratic computational complexity with respect to the sequence length, which limits their scalability to high-resolution images.
-Mamba-style SSMs achieve linear-time long-range dependency modeling, but extending them from one-dimensional sequences to two-dimensional feature maps is non-trivial.
-Directly flattening feature maps into 1D sequences often disrupts the spatial neighborhood structure, and current vision SSM variants such as Vim~\cite{Zhu2024vim}, VMamba~\cite{liu2024vmamba}, and MambaIC~\cite{zeng2025mambaic} mainly rely on horizontal and vertical scan patterns.
-As a result, some important structural relationships—especially diagonal neighbors—may not be fully exploited, which is undesirable for compression-oriented representation learning.
+Despite these advances, several challenges remain when adapting these architectures to LIC.
+Transformer-based models are effective in capturing non-local dependencies, but their quadratic complexity with respect to sequence length limits scalability on high-resolution images.
+Vision SSMs offer a more efficient alternative, but extending sequence models from 1D signals to 2D feature maps is non-trivial.
+In particular, directly flattening 2D features into 1D sequences may weaken neighborhood continuity and make some spatial relations harder to preserve.
+Existing vision SSM variants such as Vim~\cite{Zhu2024vim}, VMamba~\cite{liu2024vmamba}, and MambaIC~\cite{zeng2025mambaic} mainly rely on horizontal and vertical scan patterns.
+As a result, some 2D neighborhood interactions, especially along diagonal directions, may be less explicitly modeled, which is not ideal for compression-oriented representation learning.